Academic Catalog

 GSW 2700 Social Science Perspectives on Gender, Sexuality, and Women Cr.
 3

-Satisfies General Education Requirement: Diversity Equity Incl Inquiry, Social Inquiry, Social Sciences
+Satisfies General Education Requirement: Diversity Equity Incl Inquiry, Social Inquiry

-Understanding the ways in which political, social and cultural institutions shape gender, sexuality, and women's experiences within a local and global context.
-Offered Fall, Winter.
+Explore the ways that political, social and cultural institutions shape gender, sexuality, and women's experiences within a local and global context.
+Offered Every Term.

 GSW 2750 Diversity Issues in Criminal Justice Cr.
 3